Influence of Trotterization error on single-particle tunneling

 where $C_{N}$ is a positive constant bounded from above by $n_{\text{cl}}^{2}$ (with $n_{\text{cl}}$ being the number of sites in the classically allowed region at energy $E_{N}$) but typically of the order of 1, as shown in \subsecappref{Probability-defect}.
 The resulting probability defect is guaranteed to be small if

 This result can be understood from energy conservation.
-Indeed, the typical shift of the energy of a given state inside the well is given by Eq.~(\ref{eq:semiclassical-energy-shift}), and if this shift approaches the typical level spacing $\Delta$ (which happens exactly when the criterion~(\ref{eq:criterion_small-probability-defect}) is violated) then the initial state has no choice but to get distributed across $\delta N\sim\delta E_{N}/\Delta\sim\left(J\delta t\right)^{2}n_{\text{cl}}\sim1$ neighboring eigenstates of the distorted system.
+Indeed, the typical energy shift of a given state inside the well is given by Eq.~(\ref{eq:semiclassical-energy-shift}), and if this shift approaches the typical level spacing $\Delta$ (which happens exactly when the criterion~(\ref{eq:criterion_small-probability-defect}) is violated) then the initial state has no choice but to get distributed across $\delta N\sim\delta E_{N}/\Delta\sim\left(J\delta t\right)^{2}n_{\text{cl}}\sim1$ neighboring eigenstates of the distorted system.

 It is important, however, that the distribution of the overlaps $\left\langle N'|N_{\text{eff}}\right\rangle $ might be quite different from the one expected from naive energy conservation law.
 In fact, two additional effects arrange a significant overlap with higher-energy states: \emph{i)}~the perturbation arranges overlap with states at energy difference $\approx J$ if those are present, as both have comparable classical momenta and \emph{ii)}~the presence of oscillating term, Eq.~(\ref{eq:oscillating-term-form}), in the effective Hamiltonian (neglected up until this point) arranges a finite overlap between states with momenta $\sim p$ and $\sim\pm\pi+p$.
-Those two phenomena are present on Fig.~\ref{fig:Perturbation-matrix-elements}, which illustrates the matrix elements of the perturbation.
+Those two phenomena are present on Fig.~\ref{fig:Perturbation-matrix-elements}.
 While not directly relevant to the single-particle problem, this phenomena might turn out to be important for many-body problem by means of so-called orthogonality catastrophe~\citep{anderson-1967_orthogonality-catastrophy}.